Dillweed Namespace Project · Governance Framework · Founding Phase

 The project is currently governed by its founding steward, who has held the anchor domain asset since 1997 and developed the specification stack.
 During the founding phase, the founding steward retains full authority over:

-• Specification evolution and versioning
+• Specification evolution and versioning (subject to the amendment process described in §5.6)

 • Domain and trademark asset management